music-brain88/ReNomIMG/doc/rsts/how_to_use_gui.rst

 * **Dataset Name** ...
 Select the dataset for training.
 * **CNN architecture** ...
 Select the object detection algorithm.
 * **Train Whole network** ...
-If this is set to True, whole network weight will be trained.
+If this is  check, whole network weight will be trained.
 * **Image size** ...
 Image size for training.
 * **Training loop setting** ...
 Number of training and batch size.